-The following parts of this chapter provide detailed information for the safe operation of a remotely piloted aircraft system (RPAS), hereafter referred to as a drone for simplicity.
+The following parts of this chapter provide detailed information for the safe operation of a remotely piloted aircraft system (RPAS).
 This information is intended to be used in conjunction with regulations and associated standards found in Part IX of the Canadian Aviation Regulations (CARs).
-While this information is primarily intended for small remotely piloted aircraft (sRPA) that have a maximum take-off weight (MTOW) of at least 250 g (0.55 lb) but no more than 25 kg (55 lb), it can also be used for the safe operation of micro RPAs under 250 g and large RPAs over 25 kg, for which a Special Flight Operations Certificate - RPAS is required.
 Part IX rules apply regardless of the purpose of the RPAS use (e.g. recreational, commercial, work, research).